 Implementation of an effective MFL program is a major component of the overall effort to ensure the long-term protection and sustainability of regionally significant water resources.
 A minimum flow or minimum water level is defined as the limit at which further withdrawals of water would be significantly harmful to the water resources or the ecology of the area.
-The MFL program integrates other efforts, including consumptive use permitting, regional water supply planning, and watershed management.
-The District has developed work plans and initiated enhanced data collection efforts toward completion of MFL technical assessments.
-During the next five years, MFL technical assessments will completed for the St. Marks River Rise (2018), Sally Ward Spring (2020), Wakulla Spring (2020), and the coastal Floridan aquifer (2020) in Walton, Okaloosa, and Santa Rosa counties.
-Enhanced data collection, groundwater and surface water modeling, and development of technical assessments will continue for Jackson Blue Spring and the Shoal River system, and data collection will be initiated to support MFL development for the Econfina Creek and Springs Complex.
+The MFL program complements other efforts, including water use permitting, regional water supply planning, and watershed management.
+During the next five years, MFL technical assessments will be completed for the St. Marks River Rise (2018), Sally Ward Spring (2020), Wakulla Spring (2020), the coastal Floridan aquifer in Walton, Okaloosa, and Santa Rosa counties (2020), and Jackson Blue Spring (2022).
+Enhanced data collection, groundwater and surface water modeling, and development of technical assessments will begin for the Shoal River system and Econfina Creek and Spring complex.